The Only Winning Move

 “A strange game.
 The only winning move is not to play.”
 [The WOPR computer at the conclusion of “War Games” (1983).]

 “War Games” is a 1983 movie starring Matthew Broderick, Ally Sheedy, John Wood and Dabney Coleman.
-I fell in love with this film the first time I saw it, at the State Theater in downtown Corvallis, during the week of its release.
+I fell in love with this film the first time I saw it, at the State Theater in downtown Corvallis, during the first week of its release.
 A friend of mine had dropped by my apartment and said, “let’s go see ‘War Games’.”
 I hadn’t heard of it, but I said, “sure, ok.”
 (1983 is a couple of years before I first touched the keyboard and mouse of an Apple Macintosh, but I was, perhaps, influenced by this film, in the direction of my now long-time interest in computers.)

 This is the story of a high school student, David Lightman (a stunningly-young Matthew Broderick, pre-Ferris-Bueller), an intelligent, but somewhat-naïve, underachiever with an interest in computers and computer games.
 He gets caught up in a dramatic, but mostly-unrealistic, scenario whereby he almost causes the end of the world by initiating WW III.
 The primary setting is Seattle, WA.